 If it is behind your local router, you have to check which port was bound to

-port and forward this to one of your cluster-nodes:
+the 9987 udp port and forward this to one of your cluster-nodes:

 1kubectl describe svc ingress-nginx -n ingress-nginx